AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 >[!NOTE]
 >
-> Regarding SITES-97, some improvements have been made in the GraphQL implementation that might cause unexpected behavior.
+> In SITES-97, some improvements have been made in the GraphQL implementation that might cause unexpected behavior.
 See [AEM GraphQL changes regarding handling of null values](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-21792.html) for more information.

 #### Assets {#assets-issues}